Walmart vs. Amazon: Differences , Profitability and Why We Shouldn't Ignore

 Competition & visibility

 Amazon has many sellers fighting for the same keywords.
 That means you may need to spend on ads to rank.
 Walmart has fewer sellers in many categories, so you can get visibility faster without burning your ad budget.
-I’ve seen even strong Amazon sellers struggle to get impressions because competition is so high, while the same products on Walmart gained visibility much faster with almost zero ad spend.

 How the Marketplaces Show Products?